 *One survey must be completed per child who attends Herricks.

-*You will need your child's student ID to complete the survey (Student ID can be found in the Infinite Campus Parent portal, go to the Today tab)
+*You will need your child's student ID to complete the survey (Student ID can be found on the Infinite Campus Parent portal, go to the Today tab)

 *For additional information or clarifications for the questions, please see Appendix.

-*The survey will be open Monday November 1st and close Friday November 5th.
+*The survey will be open from November 28th and close December 2nd.